Saturday, 7 February 2026

-So, here's what I did to create my fun card.
+Here's what I did to create my card.

-• I glued the stenciled panel onto a piece of white cardstock, then some navy and then onto a 4 1/4inch square card base.
+• I glued my finished card front onto a piece of white cardstock and then onto a piece of red and then onto an A2 sized card base.

 Adding my card to these challenges: